Arts education is a critical component of a well-rounded education. By engaging and developing all of a student’s learning faculties, the arts:

 A semester-long, Common Core-aligned elementary school program where students write their own original short script, then see it performed live by professional actors.

-The Script-to-Stage program runs weekly during unstructured school time.
+The Script-to-Stage program meets once a week for ten weeks, typically for an hour during unstructured school lunch time.
 Led by a volunteer Head Mentor, each session is a mixture of creative game play and one-on-one writing time.
 Students are paired with a mentor from the entertainment industry to help guide and encourage them as they imagine and develop their own short script.
 At the end of the program, professional actors volunteer to perform the students’ scripts at an in-school assembly called the “Big Show.”

 A year-long, after-school screenwriting and film production program for middle school students culminating in a pitch and screening of student-made films.